-The system of roads is broken down into Autostrada's (toll-fee highways) which most people would use when travelling long distances.
-As an example, from Florence to Venice the toll-fee would be around 20€ (approximately 29US), and would take about 3-hours to drive in good traffic.
-The autostrada highways are well equipped with plenty of service areas on route where you stop for low-cost meals and to purchase local speciality goods of the particular region you are driving through.
-The Autostrada are constantly patrolled by HELP cars that assist motorists.
+The system of roads is divided into autostrade (toll highways) which most people use when travelling long distances.
+For example, from Florence to Venice the toll would be around 20 EUR (approximately 29 USD), and would take about 3 hours with not to much traffic.
+The toll highways are well equipped with plenty of service areas where you can stop to eat and to purchase local speciality goods of that particular region you are going through.
+The toll highways are constantly patrolled by HELP cars that assist motorists.

-Fuel costs are constantly increasing in Italy, one of the most expensive countries in Europe after Holland.
-So as you drive around check-out fuel prices, sometimes the fuel prices on the Autostrada are considerably higher than the petrol (gas stations) on the regular roads.
-A US gallon of petrol will cost around 6.68€ (9.28 US).
-The cars might be more fuel efficient in Europe, but these make travelling by car not much more cheaper than by rail.
-In fact, two people travelling by High-Speed trains from Florence to Venice would pay around 5€ more for two of them than by travelling by car, without considering the cost of parking.
+Fuel costs are constantly increasing in Italy, one of the most expensive countries in Europe, after Holland.
+So, as you drive around check out the fuel prices.
+Sometimes they are considerably higher along the highways than on regular roads.
+A USA gallon of petrol costs around 6.68 EUR (9.28 USD).
+The cars might be more fuel efficient in Europe, but travelling by car is not cheaper than travelling by rail.
+In fact, two people travelling by high-speed trains from Florence to Venice would pay around 5EUR more than if they were travelling by car, and you also have to consider the parking expenses.

 The concept of parking in Italy typifies the laws and regulations of the country.
 Some Italians follow these laws, others completely ignore them.
 In the meantime, Italian police seem to have nothing to do with it.
 In Rome – where parking just doesn't exist – it has become almost acceptable to park your car anywhere there is space off-road.
 If you do this in Milan, your car will be towed straightaway.